db47h/go-decnumber/README.md

 	num := ctx.NewNumber()
 	defer ctx.FreeNumber(num)

-- Arithmetic functions are Context methods and always return a new Number taken from the free list.
-This leads to the same idiomatic code than NewNumber:

-	num := ctx.NumberAdd(x, y)
-	defer ctx.FreeNumber(num)

 - Freeing numbers is not mandatory.
 The FreeNumber method() only returns it to the free list.
-Actual resource cleanup is handled by the garbage collector and an internal call to SetFinalizer().
+When a Number is not returned to the free-list and goes out of scope, it will be handled normally by the garbage collector and any allocated memory freed via an internal SetFinalizer() call.
 However:
   - A Number must not be used by the caller after calling FreeNumber()
   - FreeNumber() must be called on the Context that created it.
 If for some reason keeping track of this is not possible, just don't call FreeNumber().
+- Arithmetic functions are Context methods.
+Aside from the Context parameter, we use the same calling convention than in decNumber.
+That is:

+	result = ctx.NumberAdd(result, x, y) // result = x + y

+Regarding this last point, my initial intent was to do something like `res := ctx.NumberAdd(x,y)` which would always return a new Number taken from the free-list.
+However, this complicated clean reuse of Numbers.
+For example, example 2 would have been written like this for the rate computation:

+	rate = ctx.NumberDivide(rate, hundred)        // rate=rate/100
+	rate = ctx.NumberAdd(rate, one)               // rate=rate+1
+	rate = ctx.NumberPower(rate, years)           // rate=rate**years

+The previous *rate* is dereferenced at each called and free for garbage collection with no chance to send it back to the free-list.
+Even if the free-list did not Zero() the numbers, we would have to to something like this:

+	rate = ctx.NumberDivide(ctx.FreeNumber(rate), hundred)

+which is not good either from a usability and performance standpoint.

 As a more concrete usage example, in a calculator application we have: